zzcclp/calcite/site/develop/index.md

 the description of the case.

-Design discussions may happen in various places (email threads, github reviews) but the JIRA case is the canonical place for those discussions.
+Design discussions may happen in various places (email threads, Github reviews) but the JIRA case is the canonical place for those discussions.
 Link to them or summarize them in the case.

 When implementing a case, especially a new feature, make sure